FortunatoMugnano/Capstone/README.md

 ## MVP DEFINITION

-1. User-specific Application for Users to keeping track of job searches in a simple, organize journal/blog
+1. User-specific Application for Users to keeping track of job searches in a simple, organized journal/blog

 1. User-specific view of different sections in a single page